pytorch/torchtune/CONTRIBUTING.md

 &nbsp;

 ## License
-By contributing to TorchTune, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to torchtune, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.

 &nbsp;